Arcata Bicycle Accident Lawyer

 Below is a clip documenting the City of Arcata's steps to promote safe bicycling.What to Do After an Arcata Bicycle Accident

 If you are hit by a vehicle while riding your bike, there are several things you should do to preserve and strengthen the value of any claim for damages you may have related to the accident.
 Depending on the nature of your injuries, you may want to ensure that the following steps are taken:

 - Immediately call the police and report the incident.

 - Give your statement about how the accident happened to the investigating officer.

 - Seek medical evaluation and treatment even if you believe your injuries to be minor.

-- Ensure the negligent motorist gives contact information and insurance details to the investigating officer.
+- Ensure the negligent motorist gives the investigating officer contact information and insurance details.
 If no police come to the scene, you should obtain this information or have someone do so on your behalf.